Sparrrgh/sparrrgh.github.io/_posts/2024-03-23-fuzzing-embedded-systems-1.markdown

 For this reasons I chose to target a router.

 Commercial routers have to handle a lot of different network services as well as services to manage them, making their attack surface quite extended.
-And compromising one could grant access to different sections of the network.
+Also, compromising one could grant access to different sections of the network.

-So I headed to Amazon and chose the one reported as "most purchased" at the time which was the DSL-3788 by D-Link[^2].
+So I headed to Amazon and chose the one reported as "most purchased" at the time which was the DSL-3788 by D-Link[^2], a router designed with home use in mind.

+## Studying hardware configuration

 Luckily someone uploaded pictures of their damaged router on a support forum[^3], which allowed me to research the PCB and the components before even buying the router.

-## Studying hardware configuration

 From the uploaded pictures we can note a few things.

 <img src="/assets/img/dsl-3788_pcb_reuse.png">

 The PCB is engraved with the model number of another router.
 This make it more probable that code is also reused, meaning that a vulnerability found could affect multiple models.
 We can also identify single components like CPUs, memories and available interfaces.
+Identifying this components is fundamental to perform hardware attacks and gain important information which we will use during the analysis of the software.
-By identifying the CPU model as *EcoNet EN7513GT* we can determine the architecture used, which in this case it's MIPS.
+As an example, by identifying the CPU model as *EcoNet EN7513GT* we can determine the architecture used, which in this case it's MIPS.
 This will prove to be really important (and a real pain) later.

 We can also see a potential UART interface.
-Exposed serial communication interfaces (e.g., UART, SPI, JTAG) are **the** low hanging fruit for firmware extraction.
+Exposed serial communication interfaces (e.g., UART, JTAG) are **the** low hanging fruit for firmware extraction.
 Extracting firmware using this interfaces usually requires low to none hardware modification, and relatively cheap hardware to interact with them.

 If none are found, it might be necessary to dump the firmware directly from memory.
-This is done by either detaching the memory chip completely and attaching it to a memory reader, or by using techniques like pin lifting.
-Firmware isn't **usually** encrypted at rest, but high-security devices might have it as a feature, making dumping memory useless.
+This is done by either **detaching** the flash memory chip completely and attaching it to a memory reader, or by sniffing the traffic between the integrated circuit and flash memory.
+Firmware isn't **usually** encrypted at rest, but high-security devices might have it as a feature, making dumping the flash memory useless.

 <img src="/assets/img/UART_online.jpg">